-Broadly speaking, duty inform laws fall into several formats: inform without being asked, inform if asked, no duty to inform, other and the gray area.
+Broadly speaking, duty inform laws fall into several formats: inform without being asked, inform if asked, no duty to inform and "other."

 New York and California both have no law at the state level requiring disclosure if a person is armed.
-They do, however, on the county - in the case of California - and municipal level, in the case of New York.
-(At that, the law regarding a duty to inform is in Buffalo.
-One supposes officers tire of being informed that the Bills aren't winning a Super Bowl this year.)
-In California, a few counties have a duty to inform and others don't.
+They do, however, at the county - in the case of California - or municipal level, in the case of New York.
+Certain counties of California have a duty to inform law, as does the city of Buffalo, New York, though you probably shouldn't inform officers in Buffalo that the Bills aren't making the playoffs.
+They already know and will not be amused.

 The Duty To Inform States